learn-co-students/OO-mini-project-web-112017/README.md

 Build the following methods on the RecipeCard class:

 - `RecipeCard.all`
-should return all of the RecipeCard instances
+#should return all of the RecipeCard instances
 - `RecipeCard#date`
-should return the date of the entry
+#should return the date of the entry
 - `RecipeCard#rating`
-should return the rating (an integer) a user has given their entry
+#should return the rating (an integer) a user has given their entry
 - `RecipeCard#user`
-should return the user to which the entry belongs
+#should return the user to which the entry belongs
 - `RecipeCard#recipe`
-should return the recipe to which the entry belongs
+#
 ### `Ingredient`
 Build the following methods on the Ingredient class

 - `Ingredient.all`
-should return all of the ingredient instances
+#should return all of the ingredient instances
 - `Ingredient.most_common_allergen`
 should return the ingredient instance that the highest number of users are allergic to